Little Tahiti is right next to Big Tahiti

 BEST LOCAL HAUNTS

 The best food bargains are at roulottes, mini restaurants on wheels that pull into various parking lots at dinnertime.
-This is where most locals get their take out and there are usually a group of “regulars” hanging out.
+This is where most locals get their take out and there is usually a group of “regulars” hanging out.
 If you are friendly and speak a little French or Tahitian, you’ll be a big hit and will probably make some new friends.
 Look for roulottes in front of schools, businesses and in people’s front yards.

 If you’re looking for any sort of nightlife, you’ll have to drive an hour and a half to the bars, discos and cultural performances in Papeete.
 Tahiti Iti is asleep by 9 PM even on Saturday night.

 There is not much shopping in Tahiti Iti but there are a few artisans who sell their wares locally.
-On the roadside near the road’s end in Teahupoo there is a woodcarver who sells to’ere (Tahitian drums) and model outrigger canoes.
+On the roadside near the road’s end in Teahupoo there is a woodcarver who sells to’ ere (Tahitian drums) and model outrigger canoes.
 Drums are priced between 2000 CFP (US$17) and 15000 CFP (US$125) and canoes begin at 5000 CFP (US$40).
 This is considerably less than what you’d expect to pay at the market in Papeete.

 There is a crafts shop in the town center of Vairao that is communally run by a large group of older Tahitian seamstresses.
 They sell Tifaifai, (Tahitian hand sown quilts) pillow covers, stuffed animals made from Tahitian print fabrics and woven baskets.
 The selection is often poor, but prices are very low and with some luck you might find a real bargain.